Obtaining presentations from group actions without making choices: Simplicial Preliminaries

 \subsection{Simplicial complexes}

 We first establish our notation for simplicial complexes.
 Let $X$ be a simplicial complex.
 We will denote by $|X|$ the geometric realization of $X$.
+When we say that a set $\sigma = \{x_0,\ldots,x_k\}$ of vertices of $X$ forms a $k$-simplex, we allow the possibility that $x_i = x_j$ for some $i$ and $j$.
 By a path or a loop in $X$, we mean a simplicial path or loop in the $1$-skeleton.
-We will denote the path or loop that starts at a vertex $v_0$, goes along an edge to a vertex $v_1$, then goes along an edge to a vertex $v_2$, etc.\ and ends at a vertex $v_k$ (which equals $v_0$ if the path is a loop) by $v_0 - v_1 - \cdots - v_k$.
+We will denote the path or loop that starts at a vertex $v_0$, goes along an edge to a vertex $v_1$, then goes along an edge to a vertex $v_2$, etc.\ and ends at a vertex $v_n$ (which equals $v_0$ if the path is a loop) by $v_0 - v_1 - \cdots - v_n$.
+To simplify our notation, we will allow the possibility that $v_i = v_{i+1}$ for some $0 \leq i < n$ (this is consistent with regarding $\{v,v\}$ as a degenerate edge for a vertex $v$ of $X$).
+However, we will not regard such a path as injective (for example, in the definition of degenerate discs below in \S \ref{section:loopmoves}).
 If $f : X \rightarrow Y$ is a map of simplicial complexes and $\gamma$ is a path or loop in $X$, then we will denote by $f_{\ast}(\gamma)$ the induced path or loop in $Y$.
 Finally, if $s$ is a simplex of $X$, then the {\em star} of $s$, denoted $\Star_X(s)$, is the subcomplex of $X$ consisting of all simplices $s'$ such that there is a simplex $s''$ of $X$ containing both $s$ and $s'$ as faces.